Ekman/hass-addons/lagertha/README.md

 # Lagertha

 Lagertha is a backup solution for Home Assistant.
-Backing up your data should not be complex or time consuming to setup, the concept is rather simple: *I want a fresh copy of my configuration to exist in X amount of places in case something goes wrong*.
-The purpose of this application is to create a simple solution that strikes a balance between:
+Backing up your data is important, you dont want to loose countless hours spent on configuring your smart home.
+It should also be simple and quick.
+The purpose of this application is to create a solution that strikes a balance between:

 * **Do it yourself (DIY)** - You will probably need to create some access credentials for the platform you want to backup to.
-Seeing you are a Home Assistant user already, you are already used to this.
+Seeing you are a Home Assistant user already, this is a walk in the park!
-* **Extensibility** - Want to backup to a platform that is not supported?
-Head over to our repository and request (or contribute yourself) a new platform.
-The heavy business logic is already done for you, it is as simple as implementing an interface with a few methods.
+* **Extensibility** - Is your favourite platform not supported?
+Head over to our repository and contribute (or request) a new platform.
+The heavy business logic is already done for you, you will just need to implement an interface.
-* **Maintainability** - This addon will never be the "one solution fits all" and feature requests will be chosen with care to keep the addon easy to extend while still covering 90% of the use cases one may have regarding backup.
+* **Maintainability** - This addon will never be the "one solution fits all".
+Feature requests will be chosen with care to keep the addon easy to extend while still covering 90% of the backup use cases.

 ## Configuration

-By default, the minimum configuration has been set for you automatically in the configuration tab.
+The minimum configuration has been set for you automatically in the configuration tab.
 You will only need to configure a platform in order to get up-and-running.
 The default configuration will look something like:

 ```yml
 nBackups: 5